 Lighthouse Immersive has produced similar types of exhibits, including Disney Animation, Monet and Lifeway Kefir yoga immersive experiences.

-Regular outdoor projection is merely projecting images onto something, such as the flat surface of a building.
-"Projection mapping" requires a pre-production process during which images are fitted onto a 3D graphic model (of the building).
-When these images are then projected onto the actual building, they “wrap” over the physical features of the building, appearing as if they are painted on – or part of – its structure.
+Regular outdoor projection involves projecting images onto something, such as the flat surface of a building.
+Projection mapping requires a preproduction process to render images onto a 3D graphic model (of the building).
+When these images are projected onto the actual building, they “wrap” over the physical features, appearing as if they are painted on – or are part of – its structure.

 Since many projection mapping events can approach the complexity of a Hollywood movie or TV production, significant prep time is required.
 Nix of Chicago Projection Mapping recommends, “For clients wanting to incorporate projection mapping, realistic timelines and preliminary creative conversations make the biggest difference in delivering an awesome end product.
 Three to four months is a good minimum timeline.”

-This suggests that projection mapping will become even more important as a high-tech tool for advertisers.
+This suggests that projection mapping will become an even more important high-tech tool for advertisers.
 Nix explains why.
 “We live in a media-saturated world, but we still need ways to cut through the noise and hold our audience’s attention.
 Projection mapping takes that attention back by creating huge and powerful visuals that demand to be seen.”

 Some source interviews were conducted for a previous version of this article.